Before talking about Bluetooth IoT, let’s start with what is Bluetooth!

 Bluetooth technology is the finest wireless connection platform to merge applications, which is the direction that most IoT innovations are generally tilting towards.
 As engineers and developers continue to push for more low-power-consuming designs and energy harvesting, more devices and applications are poised to benefit from remarkably long battery life and battery-free operation eventually.
-Merging Bluetooth technology with state-of-the-art systems like On-Demand Wake-Up and Lowest Power Radio can enable extended lower power consumption in the regular internet of things device.
+Merging Bluetooth technology with state-of-the-art systems like On-Demand Wake-Up and Lowest Power Radio can enable extended lower power consumption in the regular Internet of Things device.

 Bluetooth IoT Applications

 Without any doubt, developers have been able to introduce Bluetooth-powered devices that can function using Bluetooth IoT applications.
-Devices like remote controls, smart home devices, wearables, tracking devices, keyboards, amongst others, have been developed to limit the stress and financial implications of users having to change batteries frequently due to energy-saving Bluetooth applications and energy-harvesting models in use.
-Moreover, Bluetooth IoT applications like asset tracking, indoor locating, beacons, industrial automation sensors, tire pressure monitors, electronic shelf labels, etc., used in industrial and enterprise solutions, will also reduce ownership and maintenance costs since battery replacement is eradicated.
+Devices like remote controls, smart home devices, wearables, tracking devices, and keyboards, amongst others, have been developed to limit the stress and financial implications of users having to change batteries frequently due to energy-saving Bluetooth applications and energy-harvesting models in use.
+Moreover, Bluetooth for IoT applications like asset tracking, indoor locating, beacons, industrial automation sensors, tire pressure monitors, electronic shelf labels, etc., used in industrial and enterprise solutions, will also reduce ownership and maintenance costs since battery replacement is eradicated.
 Whereas, in more demanding applications like industrial sensors or medical applications, the risk of failure will be significantly reduced because of the reliability that such devices provide – all thanks to their extended or ‘forever battery’ life.